plone/plone.testing/README.txt

 for the testrunner to pick them up.

 For small packages, a single module called ``tests.py`` will normally contain all tests.
-For larger packages, it is common to have a ``tests`` module that contains a number of modules with tests.
+For larger packages, it is common to have a ``tests`` package that contains a number of modules with tests.
 These need to start with the word ``test``, e.g. ``tests/test_foo.py`` or ``tests/test_bar.py``.
 Don't forget the ``__init__.py`` in the ``tests`` package, too!